acebot712/rcj/README.md

 ## Running the tests

-//pic 1
 Say we want to retreive data with user_id = 100
-//pic2
-It fails to retreive data from the Redis Cache in the first try and tries to fetch data from Cassandra DB.
+<br />It fails to retreive data from the Redis Cache in the first try and tries to fetch data from Cassandra DB.
 We do experience some lag in the data retreival process.
-It then stores the result in Redis Cache with a Time-To-Live (TTL) = 5 seconds.
+<br />It then stores the result in Redis Cache with a Time-To-Live (TTL) = 5 seconds.
-//pic3
-When we try to retreive the same data again it returns the result relatively at a faster rate (now that it is the Redis cache)
+<br />When we try to retreive the same data again it returns the result relatively at a faster rate (now that it is the Redis cache)

 ### Preventing common performance issues